 The Viognier, Roussanne and Grenache Blanc grapes were picked between 22 and 23.5°Brix.
 This was the first vintage for the Marsanne.
 Next, the fruit was destalked and crushed and then gently pressed.
 Only free run juice was used and the vineyard parcels were kept separate.
 The juice was cold fermented in stainless steel tanks and the individual components were left on their lees prior to blending and bottling.

 Vibrant light green colour in the glass.

-Palate is medium bodied with stone fruit flavours and a well-balanced acidity.
+Palate is medium bodied with stone fruit flavours and citrus flavours, with fresh lingering acidity.

 |Food Pairing Ideas||

 A lovely pairing with cream-based seafood and pasta dishes

 Harvest started early with the Viognier grapes coming in from the 23rd January 2018